JuliaIO/gRPCClient.jl/README.md

 include("workloads.jl")
 ```

-All of the benchmarks use the asynchronous channels interface to run multiple requests at the same time.
 All benchmark tests run against the Test gRPC Server in `test/python`.
-See the relevant [documentation](https://csvance.github.io/gRPCClient2.jl/dev/#Test-gRPC-Server) for information on how to run this.
+See the relevant [documentation](https://juliaio.github.io/gRPCClient2.jl/dev/#Test-gRPC-Server) for information on how to run this.
+Currently performance is limited by the test server in some cases, so we are actively looking at writing a test server in a different language to better assess performance.

 ### "smol"